 Given state regulations, CSU funding processes do not provide for specialized or dedicated research space.
 For the sciences and the arts in particular, laboratory and performance space and specialized equipment is required for the conduct of faculty's scholarship.
-This is an area that the University has begun to explore through University Advancement.
-Nonetheless, faculty has continued to engage in such activities by the creative use of instructional space at those times courses are not in session.
+This is an area of development that the University has begun to explore through University Advancement.
+Nonetheless, faculty members have continued to engage in such activities through the creative use of instructional space at those times courses are not in session.